 Most particle size measurement technology methods are based on the assumption of spherical shaped particles.
 This hypothesis leads to significant errors in the analysis if the particles are flake or rod-shaped.
 Especially for such highly form-anisotropic particles, automated imaging provides an excellent alternative for the determination of tailor-made size specifications.

 Realistic proportional values also at the edges of the size distribution, i. e. detection of oversized particles or fine particles

-Visual assessment of the dispersing state of a sample (presence of dispersing quality, presence of agglomerates)
+Visual assessment of the dispersing state of a sample (dispersing quality, presence of agglomerates)

 Calculation of meaningful size parameters, e. g. geodetic length or Feret diameter for fibres, depending on the application